driebit/zotonic_mod_driebit_rdf/README.md

 -------------

-This module uses [Zotonic Notifications](https://zotonic.com/docs/1274/notifications) which can be used to change or expand the supported ontologies and/or serializations.
+This module uses [Zotonic Notifications](https://zotonic.com/docs/1274/notifications) which can be used to change or expand the supported:
+- ontologies
+- serializations
+- content types
+- namespace prefixes

 The types for RDF structures and the notifications used here can all be found in the [`driebit_rdf` header file](include/driebit_rdf.hrl) and included with: